Mortgage Foreclosure or Home Repossession and Your Michigan Income Tax Return

 Redemption Period – This is a phase of the foreclosure process which starts with a sheriff's sale and ends when ownership actually changes.
 It usually takes six months.

-Household Income (HHI) – Household income includes all income received by all adult household members during the year, including income that might be exempt from federal adjusted gross income.
-For a complete listing of income sources to include in HHI see Income and Deductible Items.
+Total household resources (THR) – Total household resources include all income received by all household members during the year, including income that might be exempt from federal adjusted gross income.
+Losses from business activity may not be used to reduce total household resources.

 Capital Gains – A capital gain is a profit that results from investments in a capital asset, such as stocks, bonds or real estate, which exceeds the purchase price.
 It is the difference between a higher selling price and a lower purchase price, resulting in a financial gain for the investor.
 More Information